tim-osterhus/interactive-resume/README.md

 A runnable starter for building a public, source-grounded interactive resume.

-Use this repo when you want a static resume site backed by a private evidence corpus, a small local API, cited answers, and a path toward local RAG, fine-tuning, model evaluation, and job-fit analysis.
+If you want a static resume site backed by a private evidence corpus, a small local API, cited answers, and a path toward local RAG, fine-tuning, model evaluation, and job-fit analysis, this repo is a great place to begin.
 The template ships with a fictional sample corpus so you can run the stack before adding personal data.

 ## Tested Hardware Floor